Outdoor Adventures Abound in the Greater Atlantic City Region

 What better place to start an outdoor adventure than in the ocean, back bays or salt marshes that surround Atlantic City?

 Marine life?
 We've got it, and you can experience it on a whale and dolphin watching excursion aboard Cruisin' 1, which sails out of Atlantic City's Historic Gardner's Basin.
-In addition to the Marine Mammal Cruise, Atlantic City Cruises also offers a Morning Skyline cruise, a Harbor Tour and a Cocktail Cruise.
+In addition to the Marine Mammal Cruise, Atlantic City Cruises also offers a Morning Skyline Cruise and a Cocktail Cruise.

 Canoeing and Kayaking

 For those who prefer to propel themselves through the water by muscle power, canoeing and kayaking are popular on the area's waterways.

 Winding River Campgrounds offers two, four and six hour excursions for canoeing and kayaking, in addition to tubing trips.
 For more information, call 609-625-3191 or visit firstname.lastname@example.org.

 For other locations that rent equipment or offer trips, call the Atlantic County Parks service at 609-645-5960 or visit the County Web site at at www.aclink.org.

 Biking and Hiking

 For those who prefer to stay on dry land, there's no lack of environmentally friendly activities in the Atlantic City region.